-Antibiotic resistance is a major global health problem.
-Each year, approximately 2 million people in the U.S. are infected with antibiotic resistant bacteria and approximately 23,000 people die as a direct result, according to the Centers for Disease Control and Prevention (CDC).
+Antibiotic resistance, which we mentioned briefly above, is a major global health problem.
+Each year, almost 3 million people in the U.S. are infected with antibiotic-resistant bacteria and approximately 35,000 people die as a direct result, according to the Centers for Disease Control and Prevention (CDC).
 That’s pretty terrifying, and definitely qualifies as a public health crisis.

 Want a visual explanation?
 Check out our video guide to how to prevent antibiotic resistance.